-MOVING OPI Make sure you have received official passports and visas for all family members BOR losing unit Complete your inventory of furniture and submit a copy to your gaining unit OR (Pers file) and keep a copy for yourself Member Make sure you have the contact name and phone number for the driver of the moving van.
-Ensure the driver has your cell/hotel number for HG&E delivery Moving Company or Base Traffic Rep Make sure you have your HG&E shipment form Member Make sure you have your vehicle importing forms Member Register your change of address with the post office Member Change banking arrangement in CCPS to "no banking" BOR losing unit Arrange to cease your utility services Member Apply for a posting loan (if required) through your BOR Member Make sure your pets are vaccinated Member Make sure prescriptions are filled for 6 months Contact HTO or SO Health Admin to determine if your prescription can be covered by the U.S. Military during your posting Member Make sure medical/dental examinations are kept up to date/valid and HIV testing is done (if applicable).
-Talk to local clinic Blue Cross section about eligibility for extra pair of glasses if applicable Member Get shadow file of your medical records.
-Have original medical records sent to the HS Coord at CDLS(W) Member / Base Clinic Medical Records Make sure you have your children's immunization records Member
+MOVING • • • Make sure you have received official passports and visas for BOR losing unit all family members Complete your inventory of furniture and submit a copy to Member your gaining unit OR (Pers file) and keep a copy for yourself Make sure you have the contact name and phone number Moving Company or Base for the driver of the moving van.
+Ensure the driver has your Traffic Rep cell/hotel number for HG&E delivery Make sure you have your HG&E shipment form Member Make sure you have your how shipment form Member Make sure you have your vehicle importing forms Member Register your change of address with the post office Member Change hanking awangereert in CODC to "as hanking" DOD looing whit Change banking arrangement in CCPS to "no banking" BOR losing unit Arrange to cease your utility services Member Apply for a posting loan (if required) through your BOR Member Make sure your pets are vaccinated Member Make sure prescriptions are filled for 6 months Contact HTO Member or SO Health Admin to determine if your prescription can be covered by the U.S. Military during your posting Make sure medical/dental examinations are kept up to Member date/valid and HIV testing is done (if applicable).
+Talk to MEHIDEI local clinic Blue Cross section about eligibility for extra pair of glasses if applicable Get shadow file of your medical records.
+Have original Member / Base Clinic Medical medical records sent to the HS Coord at CDLS(W) Records Make sure you have your children's immunization records Member